 “To Seek to Open our Hearts and Minds to the Love of God and Learning.”

-Ashton St. Peter’s is a small friendly Church of England Lower school with 148 pupils, situated on the west side of Dunstable in Bedfordshire.
+Ashton St. Peter’s is a small friendly Church of England Primary school with 175 pupils rising to 210 by September 2015, situated on the west side of Dunstable in Bedfordshire.

 Our aim is for all of our children to become happy, caring, responsible independent learners who achieve personal success and feel secure and valued in our Christian environment.